-Ask your students to tap into their satya (truthfulness) to be aware how far they can venture into the posture.
+Ask your students to tap into their Satya (truthfulness) to be aware of how far they can venture into the posture.

-Maintain space between your ribcage and pelvis on both sides of body.
+Maintain space between your ribcage and pelvis on both sides of the body.

 Imagine your tailbone lengthening away from your crown.

 Rest your back or heel against a wall if you’re struggling with balance.